Life in Peru

 In Peru, fusion is a natural part of everyday cooking.
-Over the last 400 years, Andean stews mingled with Asian stir-fries, and Spanish rice dishes absorbed Amazonian flavors, producing the country’s famed criollo (creole) cooking.
+Over the past 400 years, Andean stews have mingled with Asian stir-fries, and Spanish rice dishes have absorbed Amazonian flavors, to produce the country’s famed criollo cooking.
 More recently, a generation of experimental young innovators has pushed local fare to gastronomic heights.
 You’ll never go hungry in Peru: from humble spots in Moyobamba to trendy boîtes in Miraflores, this is a country devoted to creatively keeping the human palate entertained.

 Embracing Local Cuisine

 Peru, once a country where important guests were treated to French meals and Scotch whiskey, is now a place where high-end restaurants spotlight deft interpretations of Andean favorites, including quinoa and cuy (guinea pig).
 The dining scene has blossomed.
 And tourism outfits have swept in to incorporate a culinary something as part of every tour.
 In 2000 the country became the site of the first Cordon Bleu academy in Latin America, and in 2009 Bon Appétit magazine named Lima the ‘next great food city.’
 In 2017 three Lima restaurants made the list of the World's Best Restaurants, with Virgilio Martínez earning the Chefs Choice Award.
 And the honors roll on.
 Of Peru's 3.1 million annual visitors, 40% do gastronomic tourism.
 And maybe you should too.